 So all in all, when it comes to backlink auditing and building, the better tool by far is Semrush.

 Semrush, by contrast, offers an entirely free trial.
-Normally speaking, this trial lasts just 7 days — but for a limited time, there’s an extended, 14-day free trial available which you can access using this link.
+Normally, this trial lasts just 7 days — but for a limited time, there’s an extended, 14-day free trial available for Style Factory readers (which you can access below).

 Site auditing

-Semrush provides ‘site auditing’ features that allow you to evaluate how well your site is performing from a technical SEO and on-page SEO perspective.
+Semrush provides ‘site auditing’ features that allow you to evaluate how well your site is performing from a technical SEO and on-page SEO perspective — and, more recently, from an AI visibility standpoint too.

 A site audit will highlight issues that might be having a negative effect on your search ranking, including:

-• Core web vital scores (site speed and stability metrics)
+- Core Web Vitals scores (site speed and stability metrics)

 It will also give you an overall ‘site health’ score along with a list of problems that you need to address.

-Each problem is accompanied by contextual help regarding the issue involved, and tips on how to find a solution.
+Each problem identified by Semrush — whether SEO or AI related — is accompanied by contextual help regarding the issue involved, and tips on how to find a solution.

-And in a nice touch, Semrush lets you export any problems it finds as tasks to the project management app Trello (you can also use Zapier to send them to other task management platforms).
+And in a nice touch, Semrush lets you export any problems it finds as tasks to the project management app Trello (you can also use the syncing service Zapier to send them to other task management platforms).

 I particularly like Semrush’s on-page SEO checker, which goes through your whole site and gives you actionable tips for improvement for each page (in order of priority).